DynamicQuery/DynamicQuery/README.md

 <img src="DynamicQuery/Images/DynamicSelect.jpg" width="200" height="160">

-DynamicSelect is a library aimed at allowing developers to easily shape thier data at run time by specifying the fields that they want.
-It would then automatically perform the neccessary joins for you through `EntityFramework Core`.
+DynamicSelect is a library aimed at allowing developers to easily shape their data at run time by specifying the fields that they want.
+It would then dynamically perform the neccessary joins for you through `EntityFramework Core`.

 # Example